UNDP-Data/sids-data-pipeline/README.md

                 └── 9

   ```
-  - "-ap=/data/sids/tmp/test" - store the intermediary (downloaded from Azure) geospatial data in this folder and reuse it on next iterations.
+  - "-ap=/data/sids/tmp/test" - store the intermediary (downloaded from Azure) geo-spatial data in this folder and reuse it on next iterations.
 TYhis hould be used for
   testing and development only or is workinbg with the pipeline on a machine with slow internet connection